 Every purchase at MiaDonna funds our foundation to help restore diamond mining communities.

 Yes!
-Lab created diamonds are real diamonds, identical in every way (but the price!) to earth-mined diamonds.
-Not to be confused with cubic zirconia, moissanite, or a "look-a-like" diamond, lab created diamonds are 100% pure crystallized carbon.
-Think of it as making ice in your modern-day freezer versus getting it from a glacier; both are frozen H2O regardless of the origin.
+It's a fact that lab diamonds are real diamonds, identical in every way (but the price!) to earth-mined diamonds.
+Not to be confused with cubic zirconia, moissanite, or a "look-a-like" diamond, grown diamonds are 100% pure crystallized carbon.
+Think of it as making ice in your modern-day freezer versus getting it from a glacier.
+Both are frozen H2O regardless of the origin.

 |SP3 Carbon Bonds||100%||100%|

 Gasses combine with electrical energy, which ignites a plasma ball.
-From there a cloud forms in the chamber and carbon molecules rain on the seed.
-Within six to 12 weeks, a sizeable rough diamond is formed.
-It is then cut, polished and graded by the same world-renowned labs that certify earth-mined diamonds.
+From there, a cloud forms in the chamber and carbon molecules rain on the seed.
+Within six to 12 weeks, a sizable rough diamond is formed.
+It is then cut, polished, and graded by the same world-renowned labs that certify earth-mined diamonds.

-Lab-Grown Diamonds are here to stay.
+Lab Grown Diamonds are here to stay.
 They are real diamonds, available at a fraction of the cost, without the need for destructive mining or conflict.GQ MAGAZINE

 Highly recommend MiaDonna to anyone looking for beautiful, conflict-free diamonds and jewelry.TRUSTPILOT.COM

-Trailblazers like Anna-Mieke Anderson, CEO and founder of MiaDonna, had the foresight to use lab-grown diamonds 15 years ago.YAHOO LIFESTYLE
+Trailblazers like Anna-Mieke Anderson, CEO and founder of MiaDonna, had the foresight to use lab grown diamonds 15 years ago.YAHOO LIFESTYLE

-Why is MiaDonna the best
+Why is Miadonna the Best

-We are the pioneers of the lab created diamond retail industry and have been selling directly to consumers since 2007.
+We are the pioneers of the lab created diamond retail industry and have been selling lab diamonds directly to consumers since 2007.
 Our created diamonds are superior to not only earth-mined diamonds, but also other grown diamonds on the market today.

-We are now seeing many lab created diamonds hitting the market that don’t measure up.
+We are now seeing many created diamonds hitting the market that don’t measure up.
 We grow our diamonds in the world’s most technologically advanced laboratories that have a long-running and deep-rooted history with us.
-This means we can offer you the best selection of the finest diamonds at the most competitive price.
+This means we can offer you the best selection of the finest diamonds at the most competitive prices.

-Superior to earth-mined diamonds.
+Superior to Earth-Mined Diamonds

-Superior in ethics.
+Superior in Ethics

 Every lab created diamond from MiaDonna is guaranteed conflict-free and sourced from highly sophisticated labs where they are created and cut in a controlled environment.
-But we go one step further; profits from every purchase at MiaDonna funds our foundation, The Greener Diamond, that empowers diamond mining communities to live a life outside of poverty and diamond mining.
+But we go one step further with our Lab Grown Diamonds.
+Profits from every purchase at MiaDonna fund our foundation, The Greener Diamond, which empowers diamond mining communities to live a life outside of poverty and diamond mining.

-Not all grown diamonds are created equal!
+Not all lab grown diamonds are created equal!